 Get: Cool cucumber, dial oil hand-drawn noodles, eggplant with spicy garlic sauce (with side of white rice)

 Please excuse the name, but that’s the name.
 I feel uncomfortable writing it, but they chose it, not me.

 The name comes from “Chinese Burger.”
 There’s only one option for us veg folk, but it’s worth it for the price and taste.
 For just a few bucks, (last I was there it was $2.75 – the website is down) you will be quite pleased with this crunchy and chewy sandwich of seitan (or soy?) strips with seaweed, cucumber, crunchy vegetables, and tangy soy sauce to get your tongue dancing.

 They do also have some other circulating options, like delicious rice noodles, but you can’t leave here without having the chi… err, veggie sandwich.

 Get: Veggie “Chinger”

-But I digress – Jackson Heights is where grew my fondness of Queens.
+But I digress – Jackson Heights grew my fondness for Queens.
 One of the most diverse neighborhoods in NYC and the world, you’ll need countless hours to explore and experience it all.
 While there are many places to grab a vegetable samosa or a fruity bubble tea, the following were my “bet your borough doesn’t have this, or as good, or as cheap” spots.